What are Atomic Swaps and how do they work?

 Limited Blockchain Support

-Atomic swaps can only be performed between blockchains that use the same hashing algorithm (e.g., SHA-256 for Bitcoin and Litecoin).
+Atomic swaps can only be performed between blockchains that use the same hashing algorithm (e.g., SHA-256 for both Bitcoin and Litecoin).
 This requirement limits their use across the broader crypto ecosystem.

 User Experience